gregplaysguitar/django-fileman/README.md

 Usage
 -----

-You should now have a "Fileman" section in your django admin which allows you to manage/upload files under your `FILEMAN_DIRECTORY`.
+You should now have am "Uploads" section in your django admin which allows you to manage/upload files under your `FILEMAN_DIRECTORY`.

 TinyMCE